Party Popcorn Balls Recipe

 Missing something in the pantry?
 No worries; here are easy swaps to keep your popcorn balls just as tasty:

 - Sugar: White sugar is classic, but brown sugar adds a rich, caramel note.
-Honey or maple syrup also work, though the balls will be a bit softer.

 - Vanilla extract: Almond or maple extract both add a fun twist.

 - Popcorn: Lightly salted or kettle corn adds instant flavor.
-Just cut back the sugar a little so itโs not too sweet.
+Just cut back the sugar a little so it’s not too sweet.

 Variations

 - Christmas mix: Allow the mixture to cool slightly.
-Then gently add in 1 cup red and green M&Ms and ยผ cup Christmas sprinkles to the bowl, then mix to combine.
+Then gently add in 1 cup red and green M&Ms and ¼ cup Christmas sprinkles to the bowl, then mix to combine.
 Finish according to the base recipe.

 Expert Tips

 - Shape fast, but be careful: The syrup sets quickly, so form the balls right away.
-Be mindful, though, itโs hot!
+Be mindful, though, it’s hot!

-- Donโt overpack: Press them together just enough to hold.
+- Don’t overpack: Press them together just enough to hold.
 Overpacking makes them dense instead of chewy.

 - Add the fun stuff last: Toss in sprinkles, candy, nuts, or pretzels right before shaping so they stick without melting.